Student Aid Rights and Responsibilities

 To view disbursement information for accepted awards navigate to: Self Service > Campus Finances > View Financial Aid

-According to financial aid program regulations, a student's financial aid award must reflect aid received from all sources, including non-college controlled funds.
-Therefore, if you receive financial assistance from Iona College (scholarships, grants, tuition remission, educational loans, student employment, etc.) and you receive educational aid in addition to our awards, your file will be reviewed.
+According to financial aid program regulations, a student's financial aid award must reflect aid received from all sources, including non-university controlled funds.
+Therefore, if you receive financial assistance from Iona University (scholarships, grants, tuition remission, educational loans, student employment, etc.) and you receive educational aid in addition to our awards, your file will be reviewed.
 If your financial aid exceeds the cost of attendance with the addition of the new award, we will make adjustments to your award levels.

 Note: It is your responsibility to inform us of any external awards you receive.